DND-DRDC-RDDC/OS_ORIGAME/README.md

 These test scenarios constitute Government Supplied Material 2 (GSM 2), referred to in the task Statement of Work.

-Note: **Pandas 1.5.3** is required for loading and running Scenario 2 that is provided in the /testing folder, so make sure it is installed in the virtual enironment before launching ORIGAME.
+Note: **Pandas 1.5.3** is required for loading and running Scenario 2 that is provided in the /testing folder, so make sure it is installed in the python virtual environment before launching ORIGAME, by running the following command:

+**pip install pandas==1.5.3**

 ## CONTACT